airsub/eventsub/README.md

 EventSub is a toolkit to understand, document and implement sending of data to any event-based analytics.

 # Core concepts
-The main idea of EventSub is to develop an universal instrument for developers, product managers and analytics.
-It's like Swagger™ or WSDL for an event-based analytics.
+The main idea of EventSub is to develop a universal instrument for developers, product managers, analytics.
+It's like Swagger™ or WSDL for event-based analytics.

 ## Module
-Module is logical parts of your application.
-A name of each event inside a module will be prefixed with a name of the module.
+Modules are logical parts of your application.
+A name of each event inside a module will be prefixed with the name of the module.

 A name of a module is usually a noun.

 Examples: `Checkout`, `Signup`, `Onboarding_Step_1`, `Product_Card`.

 ### Module properties
-Each module has it's own set of module properties and each event inside the module must contain all of the required module properties and may contain any of the optional module properties.
+Each module has its own set of module properties and each event inside the module must contain all of the required module properties and may contain any of the optional module properties.
 Module properties can be required or optional.

-If a module property is required any event within module can't be sent without the property.
+If a module property is required any event within the module can't be sent without the property.

 Examples: `Source_Module`, `Cart_Price`.